Kelsey Browne: Personal life

-In addition to her sister Madi, Browne's father Mark was also a sportsperson, playing Australian rules football for Geelong in the 1970s.

-Browne currently studies a Bachelor of Exercise and Sport Science at Deakin University.
+In addition to her sister Madison Browne, Browne's father Mark was also a sportsperson, playing Australian rules football for Geelong Cats in the 1970s.
+Browne grew up in Victorian regional city of Geelong and attended Belmont High School.
+She grew up playing local netball for South Barwon in the Geelong Football Netball League.
+As of 2022, Browne currently studies a Bachelor of Exercise and Sport Science at Deakin University.
 She is a singer/songwriter and studied a Bachelor of Arts (Music Performance) at Collarts in Melbourne.
+During her time at Collingwood, Browne served as Collingwood's delegate to the Australian Netball Players’ Association.
+She currently works as a commentator for the National Basketball League.